mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/security/external-idps/howto-dex-google-accounts/index.md

 ### Step 4: log in

-Visit `https://<YOUR-CLUSTER-HOST>/token` and initiate a login flow.
-On the login page choose the `Log in with Google Accounts` button, and follow the login flow.
+Browse to `https://<YOUR-CLUSTER-HOST>/token` and select `Log in with Google Accounts`, then follow the login flow.

 [Google's developer console]: https://console.developers.google.com